Kelly Killoren Bensimon: Career

-Her television career most notably includes Bravo's The Real Housewives of New York City (seasons 2-4), which she joined in 2009 as a full cast member.
-She stirred controversy while on a cast trip to the island of Saint John, U.S. Virgin Islands in the season 3 episode titled "Sun, Sand and Psychosis" (dubbed "Scary Island" by fans of the show).
+Her television career most notably includes Bravo's The Real Housewives of New York City (seasons 2–4), which she joined in 2009 as a full cast member.
+She stirred controversy while on a cast trip to the island of Saint John, U.S. Virgin Islands, in the season 3 episode titled "Sun, Sand, and Psychosis" (dubbed "Scary Island" by fans of the show).
 Killoren Bensimon appeared on Bravo's Odd Mom Out in episodes 9 and 10 of season 2.
 She also appeared on WEtv's reality series Million Dollar Matchmaker.
-Killoren Bensimon starred in the fourth season of The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, which premiered in December 2023 on Peacock.
+Killoren Bensimon co-starred in the fourth season of The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, which premiered in December 2023 on Peacock.

 Killoren Bensimon has also worked as a writer, producing three books for Assouline Publishing: In the Spirit of the Hamptons (2 volumes), American Style, and The Bikini Book.
 A portion of the author's proceeds were donated to the Costume Institute of the Metropolitan Museum of Art.
 Her fourth book, I Can Make You Hot, was published by St. Martin's Press in April 2012.
 A portion of the author's proceeds were donated to Generositywater.org.
 In June 2016, Simon & Schuster published Bensimon's novel, A Dangerous Age.
 In August 2017, Killoren launched the sequel The Second Course, an odyssey about the food world.

-She is a style columnist for the newspaper AM New York.
-She is the editor at large for Hamptons Magazine, a free weekly with circulation of 40,000 to 50,000 and Gotham Magazine.
+She was a style columnist for the newspaper AM New York.
+She was also the editor-at-large for Hamptons Magazine, a free weekly with circulation of 40,000 to 50,000 and Gotham Magazine.
 Both publications are owned by Niche Media.
 She became the founding editor of Elle Accessories, but left after two issues.

 After obtaining her real estate agent's license, Killoren joined Dolly Lenz Realty in New York in 2018.
 She moved to the Douglas Elliman real estate group in 2019.
 She has also made numerous appearances on Million Dollar Listing New York.

+In February 2026, Killoren Bensimon was announced as a cast member in the upcoming E! reality television show The Golden Life.
+The series will follow Killoren Bensimon as well as former Real Housewives alumni Ramona Singer, Luann de Lesseps, Sonja Morgan, and Dorinda Medley uniting in Palm Beach, Florida.